Armand Barbès: Barbès and Blanqui

-In fact, when he was released from prison in 1848, Barbès seemed to have regained his fervor, and he rallied the revolutionary left in a more moderate and pragmatic direction, to oppose Blanqui.
+When he was released from prison in 1848, Barbès seemed to have regained his enthusiasm, and he rallied the revolutionary left in a more moderate and pragmatic direction to oppose Blanqui.
 Guided by Alphonse de Lamartine, he formed the Club of the Revolution to counteract Blanqui's Central Insurrection Society, an organization prudently renamed the Central Republican Society.

 Owing to his previous brief military experience in the Aude, Barbès was appointed colonel of the National Guard of the Twelfth District, and, ironically, he led his troops, on 16 April 1848, against a workers' demonstration led by Louis Blanc and Blanqui.
 Workers had demanded a more active social program and especially the postponement of the imminent elections to the constituent National Assembly.
 The protesters foresaw that the government had no time to "educate" the provincials, so the new Assembly would be dominated by Parisian conservatives and reactionaries.